Statistical physics of deep learning: Optimal learning of a multi-layer perceptron near interpolation: Testing the theory, and algorithmic insights

 \figurename~\ref{fig:HMC_hardness} shows that HMC, for a discrete readout prior, converges fast to the universal solution where it is abruptly stopped (for $d$ large), before very slowly approaching the specialisation solution.
 The time it takes to escape the plateau scales exponentially with the dimension, meaning that improving upon $\varepsilon^{\rm uni}$ is hard given quadratically many data.
-The behaviour is the same for both ${\rm ReLU(x)}$ and $\tanh(2x)$ activations.
+The behaviour is the same for both ${\rm ReLU}(x)$ and $\tanh(2x)$ activations.
+We observe the same phenomenology when the teacher’s inner weights are drawn from a binary distribution while HMC sampling wrongly assumes a Gaussian prior, indicating prior universality of the metastable state.

 Concerning ADAM, \figurename~\ref{fig:hardness_main}, the picture remains globally the same: an initial fast convergence followed by a long plateau before a slow descent toward a close-to-specialisation solution (the precise analysis of where ADAM lands in this case and its associated generalisation error is out of the scope of the paper).
 In the case of $\sigma={\rm ReLU}$ (top panel) and homogeneous readouts the plateau is at $2\varepsilon^{\rm uni}$.
 It takes again exponentially many updates to escape it.
 ADAM thus reaches precisely the same error as the Gibbs error of HMC, i.e., when also using HMC as a one-shot estimator.
 This suggests that ADAM is essentially sampling the posterior the best it can given only a polynomial-in-$d$ number of updates, and ends up in a similar metastable state as HMC.
 The same observation was made for pure gradient-descent in the special case of one hidden layer with quadratic activation \cite{maillard2024bayes}.
-Our observations contribute in a quantitatively precise manner, and in a rather general NN model, to the recent line of works on ``stochastic gradient descent behaves as a Bayes sampler'' \cite{hennick2025almost,mingard2021sgd,smith2018stochastic,mandt2017stochastic} but for ADAM.
+Our observations contribute, in a quantitatively precise manner within a rather general NN model, to the recent line of works on ``stochastic gradient descent behaves as a Bayes sampler'' \cite{hennick2025almost,mingard2021sgd,smith2018stochastic,mandt2017stochastic} but for ADAM.

 There is however one major difference compared to HMC in the case of $\sigma(x)={\rm tanh}(2x)$ (bottom panel): ADAM plateaus close to $\varepsilon^{\rm uni}$, not twice this value.
 By calling $\btheta_{\rm algorithm}$ a sample from that algorithm, this means that the ADAM one-shot estimator $\lambda_{\rm test}(\btheta_{\rm ADAM})$ performs almost as a Bayesian, ensemble-averaged estimator $\langle \lambda_{\rm test}(\btheta_{\rm HMC}) \rangle_{{\rm meta }}$ sampling the metastable state.
 The performance of the latter is what we conjecture to be the best achievable in polynomial time.
 Notice instead that HMC, when also used as a one-shot estimator, does not perform as well (see again \figurename~\ref{fig:HMC_hardness}, bottom panel).
 This is at odds with the ${\rm ReLU}$ case, where ADAM and one-shot HMC were comparable, and both worse than the Bayesian estimator.